Using color in illustration

 Every illustration has a primary color and 2 secondary colors associated with it.
 Generally, one secondary color complements the illustration's primary color and the other is a neutral.
 This strategy ensures that each illustration has a focus color that stands out on the background color.
 It's important for each illustration to have visual variety and not blend in too much with the background color.

-Two people inside a yellow car with a white attachment on top, illustrated against a green background.
-The colors used in this illustration are highlighted in a tile below: Yellow, blue, and black.
+A car jack illustrated against an avocado background.
+The colors used in this illustration are highlighted in a tile below: coral, yellow, and black.

-A person is placing a skateboard inside a cardboard box using eBay tape and scissors, illustrated against a light blue background.
-The colors used in this illustration are highlighted in a tile below: Orange, brown, and blue.
+A roller skate illustrated against a blue background.
+The colors used in this illustration are highlighted in a tile below: Orange, brown, and light gray.

 A green motorcycle helmet is illustrated against a pink background.
 The colors used in this illustration are highlighted in a tile below: Green, grey, and black.